Pilot Gabrielle Adelman and Photographer Kenneth Adelman prepare to depart for Point Reyes.

 The camera was hand-held to allow the photographer to correct for motion of the helicopter.
 The image frames are approximately half-overlapping, meaning the shutter was depressed when the image had moved halfway across the viewfinder.
 For various reasons, we made more than one pass over certain areas.
 A sort algorithm is applied to the data to merge the photographs from multiple passes into a continuous coastline.

 In April 2005 we replaced our old R44 Astro with an R44 Clipper II.
 The Clipper has "pop-out" floats that can be deployed in an emergency, permitting a safe landing on water.
+In addition to the pop-out floats, we wear inflatable life vests and carry a six person survival raft, should a water landing be necessary.

 This project will never be complete.
 We hope to photograph the area around the Vandenberg AFB as soon as possible.
 We will re-photograph portions of the coastline every few years, so that historical data is available for research and enforcement purposes.